Azure/azure-cli/doc/cli_subprocess_guidelines.md

 aa
 ```

-This is a simple example for demonstrating the side effects in python's subsystem improper usage.
+This is a simple example for demonstrating the side effects in python's `subprocess` improper usage.
 And it's common for CLI developers to build and execute commands dynamically from users' input in a more complicated way.
 When constructing and executing commands in subprocess through `shell=True`, it exposes a big security vulnerability to potential malicious users outside.

-## Mitigating Security Vulnerability When Calling Subsystem Commands
+## Mitigating Security Vulnerability When Calling Subprocess Commands

 There are several aspects of security practices that developers need to have in mindset to safeguard their CLI modules from command injection attacks.

-### CLI Centralized Subsystem Executing
+### CLI centralized subprocess executing

 Azure CLI provides a centralized function `run_cmd` adapted from official `subprocess.run`, with necessary argument covered and illegal input blocking enforced.